Volcanic landscapes, endemic wildlife, Maori culture, plus exquisite Kiwi cuisine

 If you plan to travel during these months, we recommend that you book as far in advance as possible to ensure availability at our recommended hotels, lodges and guesthouses and on specific tours, train journeys, helicopter flights, cruises etc.

-For further information about New Zealand’s weather please read our when to go guide or call one of our Luxury Travel Specialists on 0203 143 4293.
+For further information about New Zealand’s weather please read our when to go guide or get in touch with of our Luxury Travel Specialists.

 Where to stay